Database Paradigms

 - It's a large scale hash table

-- Data stored in RAM
+- Data commonly stored in RAM (or optionally persisted to disk)

 -